FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 1. A single source was used (arXiv), so some papers or other works are missing.
 It's also harder to create valid citations since the final venue isn't published.
 2. The ingestion pipeline could use additional work
 	1. Currently tags are used to filter relevant papers, but it's a naive heuristic.
 I'm in the process of training a model to score relevance.
-A first attempt didn't work reliably (a lot of false negatives), so I'm currently labeling sampled abstracts and finetuning a BERT-like model.
+A first attempt didn't work reliably (a lot of false negatives), so I'm currently labeling sampled abstracts and fine-tuning a BERT-like model.
-	2. The pipeline fails occasionally and there isn't really a mechanism to identify failure points or recover form them.
+	2. The pipeline fails occasionally and there isn't really a mechanism to identify failure points or recover from them.
 Note that the failure rate is tracked, but currently my system makes it hard to fix individual failures
-	3. The semantic search API used to pull in citation and reference information seems to be missing some data as some paper's arxiv IDs may not be pulled in.
+	3. The semantic search API used to pull in citation and reference information seems to be missing some data as some papers' arXiv IDs may not be pulled in.
 I want to replace their service with my own (one day)
 	4. Structure isn't used to pull in text or chunk it, so some of the boundaries for spans don't make a lot of sense.
-I'm currently writting an LLM based chunker
+I'm currently writing an LLM-based chunker
 3. There are no individual or corpus level quality checks
 	1. At the individual level
-		1. No checks for paper quality metrics such as methodological issues, misleading citations, etc..
+		1. No checks for paper quality metrics such as methodological issues, misleading citations, etc.
 		2. Some preprints are very wonky, there is everything from class projects to rants
-		3. Spans are sometimes irrelevant text and there isn't a tag or way of verify that
+		3. Spans are sometimes irrelevant text and there isn't a tag or way to verify that
 	2. Corpus level
-		1. Dedupe, I don't think this an issue yet based on what I've seen this could easily become an issue if there are multiple sources
+		1. Dedupe, I don't think this is an issue yet based on what I've seen this could easily become an issue if there are multiple sources
 		2. What percentage of data is missing or not indexed isn't currently tracked

 ### UI/UX